This Jambalaya Dutch Oven is made with sausage, shrimp, chicken, lots of seasonings, tomatoes, rice, and chicken broth.

 - Long grain rice

 - Salt and pepper

 In a large dutch oven on medium heat, add olive oil, garlic, bell pepper, celery and onion and stir for about five minutes.

 Move the vegetables to one side of the pan and add the chicken, old bay, cayenne, oregano and bay leaves.
 Salt and pepper to your liking.

 Cook until the chicken is golden, stirring, about another 5 minutes.
 (Don't worry - you don't have to cook all the way through yet since everything will be cooking in the broth).

-Add the tomato paste, the sausage, and the cumin, chili powder, poultry seasoning, salt and pepper.
+Add the tomato paste, the sausage, and the cumin, chili powder, salt and pepper.
 Cook for 4 minutes, stirring frequently.

 Add the diced tomatoes, broth, rice, and the Worcestershire sauce.
 Bring to a boil.
 Close the lid and cook for 20 minutes, or however long the rice package says.

 Add the shrimp and cook until pink, about 3-4 minutes.

 Garnish with scallions.